Winner of the 2018 Fiction Award from the Washington Writers' Publishing House. NOW AVAILABLE AS AN AUDIOBOOK on Audible and ITunes.

 "Fully, deliciously unexpected..."

-BUY now at my favorite independent bookstore, Politics & Prose. (and yes, they ship anywhere in the United States!
-Hurry, signed first editions are now available, but only at Politics & Prose bookstore) or available on Amazon or on Barnes & Noble websites in trade paperback or in ebook format.
+BUY now at my favorite independent bookstore, Politics & Prose. (and yes, they ship anywhere in the United States) or on Amazon or on Barnes & Noble websites in trade paperback or in ebook format.

 Now available on AUDIBLE and ITUNES as well as in trade paperback